chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/integrations/embedding-models/jina-ai.md

 ### Late Chunking Example

-jina-embeddings-v3 supports [Late Chunking](https://jina.ai/news/late-chunking-in-long-context-embedding-models/), a technique to leverage the model’s long-context capabilities for generating contextual chunk embeddings.
-Include `late_chunking=True` in your request to enable contextual chunked representation.
-When set to true, Jina AI API will concatenate all sentences in the input field and feed them as a single string to the model.
+jina-embeddings-v3 supports [Late Chunking](https://jina.ai/news/late-chunking-in-long-context-embedding-models/), a technique to leverage the model's long-context capabilities for generating contextual chunk embeddings.
+Late chunking is **disabled by default**.
+Set `late_chunking=True` to enable contextual chunked representation.
+When enabled, the Jina API concatenates all sentences in the input field and feeds them as a single string to the model.
 Internally, the model embeds this long concatenated string and then performs late chunking, returning a list of embeddings that matches the size of the input list.

-{% tabs group="code-lang" hideTabs=true %}
+{% TabbedCodeBlock %}

 {% Tab label="python" %}

 ```python